-Learning about the exam and how it works can help you feel better about your prospects of passing and help get you one step closer to the perfect criminal justice job for you.
+Understanding what it is and knowing what to expect can help you feel better about your prospects of passing and help get you one step closer to the perfect criminal justice job.

 The Polygraph Exam Process

 The pre-employment examination typically starts with a pre-exam questionnaire.
 The questionnaire is similar to the supplemental application that most agencies require candidates to complete prior to screening.
-The pre-exam, though, is often far more in-depth.
+The pre-exam is often much more in-depth, however.

-Applicants can expect to answer questions about past drug use, criminal behavior and employment history.
-They may also be asked to disclose information about the frequency and quantity of their use of alcohol, as well as other issues that, while not illegal, may indicate personality traits or habits that are less than desirable in police employment.
+Applicants can expect to answer questions about past drug use, criminal behavior, and employment history.
+They might be asked to disclose information about the frequency and quantity of their use of alcohol, as well as other issues that, while not illegal, could indicate personality traits or habits that are less than desirable in police employment.

-After completing the questionnaire, the actual polygraph exam will begin.
-The applicant dons a blood pressure cuff and other devices that are connected to the testing instrument.
+The actual polygraph exam will begin after the applicant completes the questionnaire.
+They'll wear a blood pressure cuff and other devices that are connected to the testing instrument.
 The examiner will get a baseline reading of vital signs.

 After establishing the baseline and control questions, the actual exam begins.
 Surprisingly, this usually takes the least amount of time.
-The applicant will be asked a series of yes or no questions based on the answers he gave in the pre-exam questionnaire.
+The applicant will again be asked a series of yes-or-no questions based on the answers they gave in the pre-exam questionnaire.

-The purpose of the employment polygraph test is, of course, simply to determine whether or not a candidate is being truthful on his or her job application.
-Any indication of deception may be cause for disqualification from consideration for employment.
+The purpose of the employment polygraph test is basically to determine whether a candidate has been truthful on their job application.
+Any indication of deception can be cause for disqualification from consideration for employment.

-Answers from the pre-exam questionnaire may also indicate background disqualifiers especially if they show previously undetected serious crimes or if the answers are different than those given on the supplemental application.
+Answers from the pre-exam questionnaire might also indicate background disqualifiers, especially if they show previously undetected serious crimes or if the answers are different from those given on the supplemental application.

 Do Polygraph Exams Really Work?

-With that being said, the principle of the test requires that the subject knows they are lying and that they care that they are being deceptive.
-There are members of the population for whom lying has no bearing on their conscience and, therefore, will be less likely to show the types of physiological responses the instrument is designed to measure.
+The principle of the test requires that the subject knows they're lying and that they cares about being deceptive.
+There are members of the population for whom lying has no bearing on their conscience and they'll therefore be less likely to show the types of physiological responses the instrument is designed to measure.

-While some minor past indiscretions can be forgiven, you don't want to start a new career on a dishonest note, and most departments will punish lying faster than any other infraction.
+You don't want to start a new career on a dishonest note.
+Most departments will punish lying faster than any other infraction.
 As Aesop said, honesty is always the best policy, especially when it comes to lie detection and the employment process.